hbroek/reken/documentation/developer-guide/chapter-4.md

 The `data-component` attribute allows you to create reusable components.
 You define a component in a `template` tag with an attribute `data-component` specifying the name of the component.

-A component can then be referenced in a tag referencing the component name using the `data-component` attribute or just use the component name as a tag.
+A component can then be referenced in a tag referencing the component name using the `data-component` attribute or the component name as a tag.

 **Example:**
 ```html